 We were the first laboratory in the world to produce genetically modified mice that express green fluorescent protein (GFP) throughout the body (Fig. 1).
-These green fluorescent mice are useful for many types of research project Indeed, we used these animals to label sperm with fluorescent protein and visualize the fertilization process (Exp Anim.
+These green fluorescent mice are useful for many types of research project.
+Indeed, we used these animals to label sperm with fluorescent protein and visualize the fertilization process (Exp Anim.
 2010; JCS.
 2010, 2012; PNAS.
 2012, 2013) (Fig. 2).
 Recently, we found that calcineurin (PPP3CC/PPP3R2) is essential for sperm motility and male fertility (Science.
 2015).
 Inhibiting sperm calcineurin may lead to the development of a reversible male contraceptive.

-Development of new technologies for producing genetically modified animals oped the technique of placenta-specific gene manipulation by transducing blastocyst stage embryos with LV vectors (Nat Biotechnol.
+Development of new technologies for producing genetically modified animals

+Another tool improved by work in our laboratory is lentiviral (LV) vector-mediated genetic manipulation in vivo.
+We developed the technique of placenta-specific gene manipulation by transducing blastocyst stage embryos with LV vectors (Nat Biotechnol.
 2007; PNAS.
 2011).
 Using this technique, we are trying to elucidate the mechanism underlying implantation and placentation.